COS301-SE-2025/Secure-File-Sharing-Platform/sfsp-admin/README.md

 # SFSP Admin Dashboard Application

-The Secure File Sharing Platform (SFSP) Admin Dashboard is a cross-platform Electron application that allows system administrators to monitor, manage, and configure the secure file-sharing environment.
-It provides real-time visibility into user activities, file transfers, and security logs.
+The Secure File Sharing Platform (SFSP) Admin Dashboard is a cross-platform Electron application that allows system administrators to monitor, manage the secure file sharing platform.

 ---